bamarni/ticketfile/README.md

 ## Contributing

-This package is under development and not yet stable, the main features to come are :
-- specification for bar codes and images
-- an html converter

-Contributions and other ideas are also welcome.
+Contributions and new ideas are always welcome.

 The Golang library is a first-class citizen so any change in the specification needs to be reflected in the Go engine.